Italy is one of the most popular destinations in Europe with so many world famous places to visit.

 9. Ancient Pompeii

 The Vatican is a separate state located in Rome.
 It is the spiritual home of the Catholic world and an architectural masterpiece.
-The most famous sites here include St Peter’s Basilica and Piazza San Pietro.
+The Vatican attracts millions of visitors every year with two of the most famous sites here being St Peter’s Basilica and the Piazza San Pietro.